Pesto Zucchini "Spaghetti"

 You may have guessed that those “noodles” aren’t really pasta, but julienned zucchini.
-A great pasta alternative if you’re eating paleo, gluten-free, or low-carb.
-I feel like I’m the last one in the blogosphere to try out zucchini “noodles”.
+Zucchini noodles are a great alternative if you’re eating paleo, gluten-free, or low-carb.
+I feel like I’m the last one in the blogosphere to try them out.

 Why did I wait so long?
 A mandoline, my friends.
 I was holding out for a mandoline.
 After